keyvariable/kvHttp2Kit.swift/README.md

 There are modifiers of requests declaring types of URL query item values and optionally custom parsing callbacks.
 If structure of URL query is declared then the resulting values are available as a tuple in the response context.

-*Declarative API* allows resonse overloading by URL query.
+*Declarative API* allows response overloading by URL query.
 Any number of responses can be declared at the same routing point: HTTP method, user, host and path.
 In this case single unambiguous response matching an URL query will be returned.
 If there are two or more matching responses then *declarative API* automatically returns 400 (Bad Request) response.